Mandy Mayhem

-Amanda Morrison (born 1972) better known as Mandy Mayhem and at times Mandy Mayhem-Bullock, is a local politician, celebrant, performer, circus ringmaster, newspaper deliverer, and artist based in Waitati and Dunedin, in New Zealand.
+Amanda Morrison (born November 1972) better known as Mandy Mayhem and at times Mandy Mayhem-Bullock, is a local politician, celebrant, performer, circus ringmaster, newspaper deliverer, and artist based in Waitati and Dunedin, in New Zealand.

 Early life and family

 Mayhem was born in November 1972 and raised in Dunedin.
 Mayhem was 5 years old when her mother moved her family to a 10-hectare property on a hill above a small township.
 By that time, the cluster of holiday homes had become affordable.
-She was a participant in the Dunedin Multidisciplinary Health and Development Study; its only subject to become a ringmaster.
+She was a participant in the Dunedin Multidisciplinary Health and Development Study, its only subject to become a ringmaster.

 School

 Mayhem was educated at Waitati School and Otago Girls' High School.
 She unofficially went to Logan Park High School, by pretending to be a foreign exchange student at the school.

 Mayhem moved to Wellington to complete a degree in women's studies at Victoria University of Wellington, while working as "Slaphappy the clown".